TISUnion/PrimeBackup/docs/chunking/fixed_size.md

 When new data is appended, only the trailing chunks change; all preceding chunks retain the same hash and are reused

 This makes `fixed_128k` a reasonable alternative to CDC for pure append-write files

+### fixed_auto

+`fixed_auto` walks the file in 128 KiB windows.
+For each full window, it checks the previous backup's same-path chunk layout at the same offset:

+- if the previous window was one 128 KiB chunk and the current content is unchanged, it keeps one 128 KiB chunk
+- if the previous window was one 128 KiB chunk and the current content changed, it stores the current window as thirty-two 4 KiB chunks
+- if the previous window was thirty-two 4 KiB chunks, it compares the 4 KiB hashes first; when none changed, it stores one 128 KiB chunk, otherwise it keeps thirty-two 4 KiB chunks

+Missing previous data, direct blobs, irregular previous layouts, and incomplete tail windows are stored as one chunk for that window.

 ## Poor Candidates